xtools-at/colibri/README.md

 ## License

-Unless otherwise noted (e.g. in README/LICENSE files, or file headers and -comments), the contents of the Colibri monorepo are _copyright © 2024-2025 by Colibri contributors_, and are licensed under the [AGPL 3.0](https://github.com/xtools-at/colibri/blob/main/LICENSE.md) - GNU Affero General Public License.
+Unless otherwise noted (e.g. in README/LICENSE files, or file headers and -comments), the contents of the Colibri monorepo are _copyright © 2024-2025 by The Colibri Project_, and are licensed under the [AGPL 3.0](https://github.com/xtools-at/colibri/blob/main/LICENSE.md) - GNU Affero General Public License.

 The names "Colibri", "Colibri.diy" and "Colibri Wallet", as well as the Colibri logo are _copyright © 2024 by [xtools-at](https://github.com/xtools-at)_, and are licensed under [CC-BY-NC-4.0](https://creativecommons.org/licenses/by-nc/4.0) - Creative Commons Attribution-NonCommercial 4.0.